 Chalmer’s is where I learned how to properly sweep a floor and clean a bathroom.
 I also learned a lot about how to take things apart without hurting the parts or myself.
 Although the reason for working at Chalmer’s was to fund my Jeep project, it is the place where the seed for my love of British cars was planted.
 One afternoon, I was helping to wrestle a V12 E-type engine from the clutches of a 2+2 that had been totaled.
 We were out in the junkyard in the middle of winter.
 The hoist slipped in the mud and the engine lurched against the sub-frame, pinning my hand.
 The hoist was repositioned, engine lifted and my hand freed.
 It did not hurt much as I had lost most of the feeling in my hands earlier to the cold.
 I had one good gouge in my palm with a nice glob of English grease smeared in.
 We finished pulling the engine and then went inside to dress my hand.
 That English grease has been circulating in my blood ever since, or so says Mr. Chalmers.

-Anyway, I finished the Jeep project on my sixteenth birthday and have loved old cars ever since.
+I finished the Jeep project on my sixteenth birthday and have loved old cars ever since.
 By the time I was a senior in high school I had bought a 1963 Studebaker Lark and my family and I had moved to Snellville, Georgia, outside Atlanta.
-In college, the Studebaker was succeeded by a series of Opel GTs and Mantas.
-I always remembered MGBs fondly from my days at Chalmer’s.
-So when a chance arose to swap a guy my Manta for his 1972 MGB roadster, I jumped on it.
-At the time, I was managing a tire store and sometimes helped out on the owner’s farm.
+I worked my way through college (UGA), during which time the Studebaker was succeeded by a series of Opel GTs and Mantas.
+I always remembered MGBs fondly from my days at Chalmer’s so when a chance arose to swap a guy my Manta for his 1972 MGB roadster, I jumped on it.
+At the time, I was working at a tire store and sometimes helped out on the owner’s farm.
 One morning my boss, Phil Griffeth (who was a hell of a man and taught me a lot about life), challenged me to a race from his farm back to the store in Athens twenty-five miles away.
-He was driving a new 1982 Lincoln Continental.
+He was driving a new 1984 Lincoln Continental, while I was in my 1972 MGB.
 I got by him early on by passing a tractor on the shoulder.
 He got mad and caught up with me.
 He stayed with me but could not get by.
 When we hit real traffic in Athens, he disappeared from my rear view mirror.
 I pulled into the tire store parking lot and pulled right up front.
 No sign of Phil, I was grinning from ear to ear.
 When Phil wheeled his big Lincoln into the lot, he stepped out, took a look at the stupid grin on my face and started laughing.
 He said, “Hell, I felt like a hound trying to catch a God damn rabbit!”

-Though I am much older know and only marginally wiser, that wild eyed sports car driver still lives within.
-Among the lessons I learned growing up, the most important one has been that unless you can do something right, there is no point in doing it at all.
+Though I am much older now and marginally wiser, that wild eyed sports car driver still lives within.

 Alan Johnson has always had a passion for cars.
 He began his automotive career washing cars for the Chevrolet/Oldsmobile dealership his dad was the sales manager of in Marietta, GA at age 14.
 At 16, he began working as a mechanic's apprentice.
 After college, he began working as a mechanic at an independent shop that grew into an Alfa Romeo/Peugeot dealership.
 During his career, he has also worked in dealerships for Ferrari, Maserati, Aston Martin, and Ford.